Admicos/VOSK4Tasker/README.md

 ## Usage

-After installation, Tasker should recognize this and give you an option to add it under a new event.
+After installation, Tasker should recognize this and give you an option to add a new action from the "Plugin" menu.
+In the action, set "Prompt" to what you want the user to see when asked for speech input, and set "Event ID" to something unique.

-Currently, this is pretty broken, and the event does not work as well as it should, but if you're lucky you might get it to recognize your voice for a bit, without returning anything to Tasker.
+To get the speech as text back to Tasker, create an event for "Text-to-speech Spoken" under the "Plugin" menu.
+Set the "Event ID" to the same unique string you set, and continue execution from there!

+This is unwieldy, I know, but due to some current limitations this has to work like this. ~~Please fork the code and fix all the bugs yourself i am done with android development it's a pain in the-~~